helliio/TTK4145/excercise-1/question-3-why-concurrency.md

 If we are not careful, concurrency can introduce observable nondeterminizim to our program.
 There usually are parts of a program that we wish to happen atomically.
+That is to say: as if all other threads were paused.

 In part 4 of this excercise, we demonstrate that we get nondeterministic behaviour.
 The shared resourse `accumulator` or `i`, is read and updated by two threads concurrently.